 Resin or plastic garden ornaments will feature solar panels, charging by day and illuminating by night.
 They are available in a range of different animal types and set off a garden nicely.
 If the kinds of animals that frequent gardens are chosen then they will blend in well.
 Alternatively, favourite animals can be bought to light up and be partially attractive by day and fully attractive by night.

-The plants being grown within greenhouses will benefit greatly from the sun.
+The plants being grown within industrial Greenhouses will benefit greatly from the sun.
 Plants need sun, nitrogen, carbon dioxide, water and other nutrients to grow.
 They will take the energy from sunlight and then store it in their leaves and roots.
 Through a process called photosynthesis, they convert CO2 and water to sugar and oxygen.
 It is the surplus oxygen they produce that we benefit from as humans.
 This is why there will be campaigns against cutting trees down.

 We can profit from the sun’s energy should we sell the plants that we grow within our greenhouse, which horticulturalists and gardeners do already, of course.
 The absorption of plenty of sunlight allows the plants to grow to their optimum level and thus provide a bountiful harvest.
 Further, sunlight should be leveraged smartly with the help of the right greenhouse plastic that allows for light regulation and temperature control.
 This can ensure that the plants receive the necessary amount of the sun’s energy and not an excess of it, thus both aiding their growth as well as protecting them.